 Straightening, he tried to regain some dignity as he walked toward the receptionist.
 The floor caving at each step distracted his feet.
 Green fronds swaying in the delicious currents whispered to his ears.
 Everything fought for his visual attention.

 He reached the desk at last, and found that the young woman sitting there was yet another distraction.
 She smiled, making things worse.
 Mentally blessing the horrible Suspension Drops, he attempted to keep the rest of his face composed.

 “Yes,” he answered.
 “I am Nathan Reed.”
 He tried to look collected, yet casual.
 All this must be normal.
 No, he wasn’t surprised by these settings.
 He couldn’t be; not someone as important as he.

 “Wonderful!” she said, and appeared to mean it.
-Either she had the best skin money could buy -highly likely, considering what surrounded him- or she was very good at acting.
+Either she had one of the best skins money could buy -highly likely, considering what surrounded him- or she was very good at acting.
 “If you’ll scan your comm, here,” she tapped an unobtrusive panel at the top of the desk, “You’ll be able to proceed to the level you need through the lifts.”

 At mention of her last statement, the receptionist brought her manicured hand from the panel to wave behind and to her right, at the wall.
 Squinting slightly, Nathan could see the outline of a door in the paneled wall.

 His hand still held his comm.
 Nodding, he drew it to scan where she had indicated.
 A green bar briefly glowed, then faded.
 The lift, as it truly was, chimed a pleasant sound and its panel slid open.
 He pocketed his comm.